glasnt/talks/2020_04_PyCon_Talk.podium/slides.md

 there's so much more to this topic that I just can't even hope to cover.
 --

-### continuous deployment, monitoring, scaling, logging,<br>high availablilty, load balancing, secrets,<br>orchestration, zero downtime deployments,<br>blue/green deployments, A/B testing, containers,<br>configuration management, automation...
+### continuous deployment, monitoring, scaling, logging,<br>high availability, load balancing, secrets,<br>orchestration, zero downtime deployments,<br>blue/green deployments, A/B testing, containers,<br>configuration management, automation...

 ???
 Nearly each of these topics is their own entire *conference* worth of material.